Best Places to Emigrate to From UK

 There are many reasons why people might consider taking this opportunity.
 For a start, six of the fourteen professions we researched were better paid in Germany than in the UK.
 Secondary school teachers could benefit the most by making the switch, as they could potentially earn over £30,000 more a year by moving to Germany.
 Plumbers, electricians, doctors, nurses and administration assistants could also raise their salary by over £20,000 a year.

 There’s also the fact that it’s a beautiful and fascinating country, with warm, friendly people, great food and world-famous beer.
-From the fairy-tale Neuschwanstein Castle to the iconic Brandenburg Gate, there are attractions all over the country, and the one-of-a-kind Oktoberfest is an experience unmatched across the world.
+From the fairy-tale Neuschwanstein Castle to the iconic Brandenburg Gate, there are attractions all over the country, and the one-of-a-kind Oktoberfest is an experience unmatched across the world, making it one of the best countries for the British to emigrate to.

 Russia also has a strict set of entry requirements, but, like with Saudi Arabia, there are many reasons why people persist with the application.